 We strive to provide diverse businesses with the opportunity to compete on a fair and equal basis for our business and, ideally, to expand and grow while working with us.

 To do this, we leverage our industry association memberships, encourage the use of qualified businesses where opportunities exist and promote strategic partnerships.

-When constructing our global headquarters in New York, more than $300 million was awarded to women and minority-owned businesses - making it the most successful project in the history of New York State’s Minority and Women Owned Business Enterprise program.
+When constructing our global headquarters in New York, more than $300 million was awarded to women and minority-owned businesses - making it the most successful project in the history of New York State’s Minority and Women Owned Business Enterprise program upon completion.
 Nontraditional Employment for Women (NEW), a New York nonprofit that works with unions to bring women into higher-paying jobs in construction trades, recognized Goldman Sachs with its Equity Leadership award for its diversity efforts in the construction of our headquarters building.

 As a firm, we take our reputation for excellence seriously and seek to align with business partners who share our commitment to quality.
 In selecting our vendors, we consider businesses that can supply us with the most cost-effective, reliable products and services.
-Prospective suppliers are evaluated on several criteria, including:
+Prospective vendors are evaluated on several criteria, including:

 The quality of their products and services

 Ability to assist us in meeting our business goals and